aliosthings/aliosthings.github.io/quickstart.md

 ```bash
 pip install aos-cube
 ```
 !> Please make sure pip environment is based on Python 2.7.
-_PS: Use `sudo` if there's any permission issue._
+Use `sudo` if there's any permission issue.

 ## Setup environment